saltstack/salt/doc/topics/venafi/venafi.rst

     api_key: None

-Then register your email address with Venagi using the following command:
+Then register your email address with Venafi using the following command:

 .. code-block:: bash